Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

     rho_0_nm = qsw.operators.nm_rho_map(rho_0, vsets)

-and passed to the walk object via ``nm_GQSW.initial_state``.
+and passed to the walk object via :meth:`~qsw_mpi.MPI.walk.initial_state`.
 System propagation and measurement proceeds as previously described.
 At :math:`t = 100` the system is now in a pure state at the sink node, as expected by the originating graph topology.

 ::

-    >> [1.38389653e-87 0.00000000 1.00000000]
+    >> [3.72007598e-44 0.00000000 1.00000000]

-As a further point of consideration we will now compare the dynamics of the NM-G-QSW to an L-QSW on the same digraph, with :math:`H` and :math:`M_L` defined as the adjacency matrices ``GU`` and ``G``.
+As a further point of consideration, we will now compare the dynamics of the NM-G-QSW to an L-QSW on the same digraph, with :math:`H` and :math:`M_L` defined as the adjacency matrices ``GU`` and ``G``.
 Note that :math:`M_L` is provided as a single CSR matrix.